figtools/figgy.docs/deployment/index.md

 ### Bastion Authentication

 A Figgy Bastion configuration turns one of your AWS accounts into your Figgy 'SSO' provider.
-It's the simplest configuration and can be installed in a few minutes.
+It's the simplest configuration and can be installed in under an hour.
 Users who authenticate with Figgy will authenticate with this account and will have no access, except permissions to assume roles in _other_ Figgy-enabled accounts through temporary AWS STS sessions.

 <br/>![Bastion Auth]({{ '/docs/assets/images/deployment/bastion-auth.png' | relative-url }})<br/>